If you’re a U.S. citizen…No

 Need a Passport?

-You may go to your local court or passport office to get a passport.
-Most countries now have an official government website at which you can apply or download an application.
-Apply well in advance since some offices may take a few weeks to a month to process the application, most do offer expedited services for an additional fee.
+Apply well in advance, since some offices may take a few weeks to a month to process the application.
+Most also offer expedited services for an additional fee.

 Keep a copy of your passport and visas separate from your original and also have one at home during your travels just in case you lose them.
 Also make a copy of your driver’s license.
 If you lose your passport, notify the police immediately.